 The relationship between the EU and the South Caucasus (Armenia, Azerbaijan and Georgia) is framed by Partnership and Cooperation Agreements (PCAs).
 Better management of migration and combating criminal activities remain priorities, supported by EU financial and technical assistance.

-Negotiations started in 2010 with the three South Caucasus countries on the signature of Association Agreements, which represent the most advanced category of cooperation between the EU and non-EU countries.
 Formal dialogue takes place through annual Cooperation Councils and Cooperation Committees.
 A Subcommittee on Justice, Freedom and Security has also been established with Georgia (2008), Armenia and Azerbaijan (2010), which is the forum for discussions on Home Affairs.

 Agreements between the EU and a non-EU country that facilitate the issuance by an EU State of authorisations to ...